 According to Bignone, French instructors schooled the Argentine military in torture techniques, while leaders of the Roman Catholic Church gave blessing to its use "as long as the man speaks while in his right mind".

-2007 - On 25 April a federal court finds that the pardons granted to Videla and Emilio Massera were unconstitutional and rules that the life sentences originally handed down to the pair must be reinstated.
+2007 - On 25 April a federal court finds that the pardons granted to Videla and Emilio Massera in 1990 were unconstitutional and rules that the life sentences originally handed down to the pair must be reinstated.
 The ruling is largely symbolic as both men are already under house arrest and Massera is said to be mentally unfit after suffering a stroke in 2002.
+He dies of a heart attack on 8 November 2010.

-2009 - Bignone is brought to trial on charges of kidnapping, torture and murder of 56 people at detention centres in the Campo de Mayo army base on the outskirts of Buenos Aires from 1976 to 1978.
-He is joined by seven other former military and police officers.
-The trial begins on 2 November.
-Bignone is found guilty on 20 April 2010 and sentenced to 25 years in jail.
+2009 - Reynaldo Bignone is brought to trial on charges of kidnapping, torture and murder of 56 people at detention centres in the Campo de Mayo army base on the outskirts of Buenos Aires from 1976 to 1978.
+He is found guilty on 20 April 2010 and sentenced to 25 years in jail.
+A year later, in a second trial concerning Campo de Mayo, Bignone is found guilty and sentenced to life imprisonment.

 An estimated 5,000 people were held at the Campo de Mayo detention complex.
 According to the Sons and Daughters for Identity and Justice Against Forgetting and Silence, less than 50 survived.